willjohnsonio/egghead-challenge-will-snippet/snippet-example/readme.md

 [Click here]() to view community challenge

-This is just an example for partipants to see how ro share a VS Code Snippet.
+This is just an example for partipants to see how to share a VS Code Snippet.